 Catrina Smith is an employment lawyer based in London.
-She focuses on all aspects of employment law, including corporate transactions, discrimination issues and the full spectrum of contentious and non-contentious work.
+She focuses on all aspects of employment law, including corporate transactions, discrimination issues, business and human rights and the full spectrum of contentious and non-contentious work.
 She also advises on corporate governance and remuneration issues and executive appointments and terminations.
 Much of her work has an international angle.
 She has particular experience in handling highly sensitive and confidential matters affecting employers.

 Catrina is a member of the Employment Lawyers Association.
 She has participated in a number of ELA sub-committees responding to government consultations and is a member of the ELA Legislative and Policy Committee.

 Employment Hot Topics: What you need to know in light of recent developments.

 On November 29, 2016 the Department for Business, Energy & Industrial Strategy (BEIS) published its much heralded Green Paper on corporate governance reform for discussion..

 When discussing the role of individuals in an antitrust context, companies and their advisors often focus heavily on the most serious end of the spectrum – the consequences, potentially in terms of personal criminal liability, for an individual that becomes involved in a price-fixing cartel or similar hardcore competition infringement..